saxbophone/colrcv/README.md

 - HSL
 - HSV
-- LAB*
+- LAB¹
 - RGB
-- XYZ*
+- XYZ¹

-__*__ _The XYZ and LAB colour models require a given reference standard illuminant before either of these models can be converted to or from any other model besides these two.
+> **¹** _The XYZ and LAB colour models require a given reference standard illuminant before either of these models can be converted to or from any other model besides these two.
 Currently, **colrcv** always uses the D65 illuminant to achieve this, but there are plans in the future to support choosing a different illuminant when making these conversions._

 Conversion between any two of these colour models is all supported by the library.